 We also work on literature exhibition projects, collaborating with writers and visual artists.

 Jaybird Live Literature’s tours and ongoing organisational development have been generously supported by Arts Council England.

 We are committed to developing opportunities for up-and-coming arts producers and administrators, so each of our tours has its own trainee programme.
 If you are interested one of our traineeships, keep in touch via our newsletter, Twitter and Facebook and watch out for the invitation to apply.

-Jaybird Live Literature’s founder has nearly twenty years' experience as a literature promoter, working for the Poetry Book Society and the Poetry School among others.
-Before founding Jaybird Live Literature, she produced tours as a freelancer for the British Council and the Poetry Translation centre.
-Her own poetry collections are published by Salt.
+Jaybird Live Literature’s founder has twenty years' experience as a literature promoter, working for the Poetry Book Society, the Poetry School and the Poetry Society among others.
+Before founding Jaybird Live Literature, she produced tours as a freelancer for the British Council and the Poetry Translation Centre.
+Her own poetry collections are published by Salt and The Emma Press.
 She writes 'Jaybird Live Literature’s name is obviously based on mine ... but a jay is Britain’s closest answer to a bird of paradise with its blue, black and white wing flashes.
 You don’t see them that often, but when you do spot them, it’s a treat!
 We are happy to share these attributes with our avian namesake.'

 Phoebe directs Jaybird Live Literature's poetry shows, moving the poets gracefully through time and space.
 She was born in 1979 and grew up in Gloucestershire, going on to train as an actor/director at Cygnet Training Theatre in Devon.
 Her directing credits include Hobson's Choice (Assistant Director), The Knicker Lady (Co-Director) and several one act plays including Two Women and a Chair and Birds in Church.
 Performances include Rosie in Snailly (a new play written by two Devon poets) and Clara in Not Anymore.
 She has also worked in the design department for BBC costume dramas.